Updated Thursday, Nov. 3, with additional information on the Mitglieder spread.

 Cisco patches IOS flaw

 Attackers could launch malicious code by exploiting a heap-based buffer overflow flaw in Cisco's Internetwork Operating System (IOS).
 But the San Jose, Calif.-based networking giant has a patch to fix it.
-In an
+In an advisory, Cisco said it discovered the problem during further research into another vulnerability it patched earlier this year.
+The earlier flaw became the focus of controversy in July after Michael Lynn, a former employee with Internet Security Systems, demonstrated how to exploit it at the Black Hat Briefings in Las Vegas.

 "Cisco addressed the IPv6 (Internet Protocol version 6) attack vector used in that demonstration in a separate advisory published July 29," the company said.
 IPv6, designed by the Internet Engineering Task Force (IETF) to replace IPv4, is at the heart of the latest flaw as well.
 "A vulnerability exists in the processing of IPv6 packets," Cisco said.
 "Crafted packets from the local segment received on logical interfaces [that is, tunnels including 6-to-4 tunnels] as well as physical interfaces can trigger this vulnerability.
 Successful exploitation of the vulnerability on Cisco IOS may result in a reload of the device or execution of arbitrary code.
 Repeated exploitation could result in a sustained [denial of service] attack or execution of arbitrary code on Cisco IOS devices."